 Build Your Dog Up Through Biological Fulfillment

-Dogs are predators, which means they enjoy all elements of the predatory hunting sequence: Searching—Stalking—Chasing—Fighting—Celebrating—Consuming.
-In fact, they don’t just like them, they need these things to be happy.
-A dog unfulfilled in its basic biological desires will become stressed, reactive and destructive.
-If we invite dogs into our homes, it is vital that we honor their nature.
-We must provide outlets for these innate desires, even if only through surrogate activities like games, and as part of the training.
-If our dog is unfulfilled and as a result, acts up, whose fault is that?
+Dogs are predators, meaning they enjoy all the predatory hunting sequence elements: Searching—Stalking—Chasing—Fighting—Celebrating—Consuming.
+They don’t just like them; they need these things to be happy.
+A dog unfulfilled in its basic biological desires will become stressed, reactive, and destructive.
+If we invite dogs into our homes, we must honor their nature.
+We must provide outlets for these innate desires, even if only through surrogate activities like games and as part of the training.
+If our dog is unfulfilled and, as a result, acts up, whose fault is that?
 It’s not his.
 Play-based training is a wonderful way of incorporating all aspects of play into training.
 Fulfilling your dog’s biological needs builds your dog up.

 Build Your Dog Up Through Meaningful Reward Events

 Learn to understand what motivates your dog.
 Maybe it is food.
 It could also be toys or personal play.
 Your dog decides what is rewarding.
 Understand it and use it.
 Make it the most rewarding thing your dog gets for good performance.
 It will strengthen your relationship, build a closer bond and take your team to the next level.
 A pat on the head or a piece of kibble is not enough if given in isolation.
-The more rewarding your interactions are for your dog, the higher your value when you are competing with a squirrel and want your dog’s choice to be your call-off command.
+The more rewarding your interactions are for your dog, the higher your value when competing with a squirrel and wanting your dog’s choice to be your call-off command.

 Build Your Dog Up

 When you look back at dog training in the 1960s or before, most trainers used a lot of force during training.
 Pet dogs, movie dogs, or working dogs, it didn’t matter.
-It was a force-palooza all the way.
-There are still many trainers with this mindset but things have changed.
-We have learned a lot since then and now understand how to use all training tools, rewards, and punishments with far more sophistication.
-If you watch old protection sports trials (i.e. Schutzhund) from the early days, you see dogs doing everything in a compliant but unenthusiastic manner.
+It was a force palooza all the way.
+There are still many trainers with this mindset, but things have changed.
+Since then, we have learned a lot and now understand how to use all training tools, rewards, and punishments with far more sophistication.
+If you watch old protection sports trials (i.e., Schutzhund) from the early days, you see dogs doing everything in a compliant but unenthusiastic manner.